softwarespot/jquery-handlebars/README.md

 #### `remove_type`

-Remove pre-existing compiled templates from the specified content element when adding/appending a template.
+Remove pre-existing (compiled) templates from the specified content element when adding/appending a template.

 The following options are:
-- 'none' (default): Don't remove any template(s)
+- 'none' (default): Don't remove any template(s) from the content element
 - 'all': Remove all valid template(s) from the content element
-- 'same': Remove only those template(s) that match the provided template string
+- 'same': Remove only those template(s) that match the provided template string from the content element

 #### `type`

-How to output the compiled template to the specified content element.
+How to output the compiled template to the specified content element?

 The following options are: